-The Freedom of Information Act (FOIA) is a federal statute.
-FOIA generally provides that any person has a right to request access to federal agency records, except to the extent the records are protected from disclosure by any of nine exemptions contained in the law or by one of three special law enforcement record exclusions.
-There are several points to keep in mind regarding FOIA:
+The Freedom of Information Act (FOIA) is a federal statute that provides that any person has a right to request access to federal agency records.
+FOIA also establishes a presumption that records in the possession of agencies and departments of the Executive Branch of the U. S. Government are accessible to the people, except to the extent the records are protected from disclosure by any of nine exemptions contained in the law or by one of three special law enforcement record exclusions.

-- Agencies have 20 working days to provide an initial response.
+- ABMC has twenty working days (excluding Saturdays, Sundays, and legal holidays) to provide an initial response.

-- Agencies and requestors are encouraged to work together to define the scope of the request and the timing of the response.
+- Agencies and requesters are encouraged to work together to define the scope of the request and the timing of the response.

 - Agencies may establish “multi-track” response systems to facilitate the processing of simpler requests, rather than putting all requests in a single “queue.”